-Heaven Sent Children is in now Hague Accredited!!
-What does this mean for our families?
-We are now able to process adoptions from China and Korea.
-This also means that we can help families and orphans in any country that provides intercountry adoption, and especially those countries that have ratified the Hague Convention.
+Heaven Sent Children Adoption is a Hague Accredited agency now through July 2020.
 The purpose of the Hague Convention and Accreditation is to strengthen protections for children, birthparents, and prospective adoptive parents in the adoption process.
 It ensures that countries work together so that adoptions take place in the best interest of children and to prevent the abduction, sale, or trafficking of children in connection with intercountry adoption.
 Heaven Sent Children Adoption has made the difficult decision to not renew our Hague Accreditation past the July 2020 expiration date.
 Once that date has come to pass, we will only be able to assist families who are adopting from Non-Hague countries with their home studies and post placement supervision.
 Please contact our agency if you have questions.

 The Process for International Adoption

-1. Send us your completed application with your $200 application fee.
+- Send us your completed application with your $150 application fee.

-2. Complete a home study.
-The home study is a 10-12 page written report that tells about you and your family.
+- Complete a home study.
+The home study is a 10-13 page written report that tells about you and your family.
 The document includes sections on each member of the family, marriage, medical, employment, financial, description of the home, arrest record (if any), religion, attitudes towards children, discipline, and counseling for adoption.
-Typically, 4 visits are required during the home study process and each visit is about 2-3 hours in duration.
+Typically, four visits are required during the home study process and each visit is about 2-3 hours in duration.

-3. Decide on a Country & Placing Agency.
-YourAdoption Counselor can assist you in choosing the program which best meets your criteria.
-Families typically make this decision while in the Home Study process.
+- Decide on a country and placing agency.
+Your Adoption Counselor can assist you in choosing the program which best meets your criteria.
+Families typically make this decision while in the home study process.

-4. File with United States Citizen and Immigration Services (USCIS).
-YourAdoption Counselor will assist you with completing the appropriate forms and applying after your home study is complete.
+- File with United States Citizen and Immigration Services (USCIS).
+Your placing agency or Adoption Counselor will assist you with completing the appropriate forms and applying after your home study is complete.

-7. Receive and accept a child referred to you.
-In consultation with yourAdoption Counselor, you will receive a referral of a child, from your placing agency, which usually includes a picture, background information and a medical report.
+- Receive and accept a child referred to you.
+You will receive a referral of a child, from your placing agency, which usually includes a picture, background information and a medical report.
 It is always advised that families seek a medical opinion to help them make an informed decision when accepting a referral.

-10. Citizenship and Re-adoption.
-Upon arrival home, begin the process to obtain your child's social security number, certificate of citizenship and complete the re-adoption in Tennessee to receive a Tennessee Report of Foreign Birth Certificate.
-YourAdoption Counselor can assist you in completing these steps.
+- Citizenship and Re-adoption.
+Upon arrival home, we recommend you begin the process to obtain your child's social security number and complete re-adoption in Tennessee to receive a Tennessee Report of Foreign Birth Certificate.
+Your Adoption Counselor can assist you in completing these steps.

 Fees to Consider

-Home Study Fee
+- Home Study Fee

-Interagency Coordination Fee
+- Interagency Coordination Fee

-Placing Agency Application Fee - varies by agency
+- Placing Agency Application Fee - varies by agency

-Placing Agency Program Fee - varies by agency
+- Placing Agency Program Fee - varies by agency

-Fed Ex Expenses
+- Fed Ex Expenses

-Passport for Child
+- Passport for Child

-Child Medical Exam for Embassy Visit
+- Child Medical Exam for Embassy Visit

-Child US Visa
+- Child US Visa